 Even the most successful subscription-based companies (e.g., Hulu or Netflix) made accounting losses in the early years of their operation because they were required to invest heavily in product development and customer acquisition.
 However, once that sort of company has a sizable customer base, and if it is able to continuously keep its customers happy with its services, the customer base will likely stick around for a long time.

-Subscription-based software companies can further improve profitability by monetizing ongoing long-term relationships with its customers.
+Subscription-based software companies can further improve profitability by monetizing ongoing long-term relationships with their customers.
 Growth is essential in subscription-based business models because capturing market share early on means higher total lifetime value.
 Therefore, it is very important to understand that the more quickly stakeholders want their subscription company to grow, the larger the initial losses will be.
 However, once the company earns enough profit to cover its initial investments, it’s more likely the profits from the early investment will be more sustainable over time than the profits made by more traditional companies.

 Learn about subscription-based financial models in our whitepaper: